mirjak/draft-masque-mediabitrate/draft-ihlar-masque-mediabitrate.md

 --- abstract

-This document specified a new Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal the available bitrate from a HTTP proxy in the network to the HTTP client.
+This document specifies a new Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal the available bitrate for media traffic that is proxied through an HTTP server.
-This information can be used by application server to self-regulate it sending rate in order to impacts by in-network traffic shaping.
+This information can be used by a media application to regulate it's media bitrate in accordance with a network policy, as an alternative to in-network traffic shaping.

 --- middle

 # Introduction

-This document specified a new Capsule {{!RFC9297}} that can be used with CONNECT-UDP {{!RFC9298}}, CONNECT-IP {{!RFC9484}}, or other future CONNECT extensions to signal a maximum available bitrate from a HTTP proxy in the network to the HTTP client.
+This document specifies a new Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal the available bitrate for media traffic that is proxied through an HTTP server.
-This information can be used by application server to self-regulate it sending rate in order to impacts by in-network traffic shaping.
+This information can be used by a media application to regulate it's media bitrate in accordance with a network policy, as an alternative to in-network traffic shaping.

-The extension can be used with the HTTP CONNECT method when the :protocol pseudo header is equal to "connect-udp" or "connect-ip" as well as with future CONNECT protocols that use the Capsule Protocol.
+The extension can be used with the HTTP CONNECT method when the :protocol pseudo header is equal to "connect-udp" or "connect-ip" and with future CONNECT protocols that use the Capsule Protocol.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Requesting media bitrate signaling
+# Indicating Support for Media Bitrate Signaling

-Clinets can request to received media bitrate information from an HTTP proxy by including the boolean-valued Item Structured Field "Media-Bitrate: ?1" in the HTTP Request.
+A client who wishes to receive media bitrate capsules can indicate support by sending a request header with the boolean-valued Item Structured Field "Media-Bitrate: ?1".
-The HTTP proxy indicates support by also adding "Media-Bitrate: ?1" in the Response headers.
+The HTTP proxy indicates support by sending a response header with the boolean-valued Item Structured Field "Media-Bitrate: ?1"
 See {{Section 3.3.6 of !RFC8941}} for information about the boolean format.

-If media bitrate signaling is requested by the client and suported by the proxy, the proxy MAY send an MEDIA_BITRATE capsule any time during the lifetime of the stream where media bitrate signaling was requested.
+Once support has been established, a proxy MAY send MEDIA_BITRATE capsules at any time during the lifetime of the stream that originated the request.

 # MEDIA_BITRATE Capsule Type Format